 Digital museum: We’re developing an expanding digital presence.
 We are gathering collections of climate music, art, design and information resources, using Pinterest.
 We are running social campaigns, and pointing to relevant resources and collections held by climate campaign groups and museums.

 Advocacy: Founder Bridget McKenzie is playing a role in UK-wide and international initiatives furthering the role of culture in climate action, regenerative economies and integrating environmental and social justice.

 Our creed is:

-- As the climate emergency unfolds, some are suffering first and worst, particularly those in the Global South.
+- We are compassionate: As the climate emergency unfolds, some are suffering first and worst, particularly those in the Global South.
 In the UK, people are also negatively affected.
 People will need emotional support and empowering education in order to maintain peace, wellbeing and thriving.
 CMUK aims to develop compassionate, conversational methods for supporting people in a changing time.

 If you want to contribute:

 - Follow and promote us on Twitter and Facebook